HKUSTSMARTLab/HKUSTSMARTLab.github.io/recruitment/index.md

 ## How to Apply

-Interested candidates are welcome to send their **resumes, transcripts, published papers** and other relevant materials to Prof. Chen’s email: **jhc(at)ust.hk**. _Please indicate the application position in the subject of email_.
+Interested candidates are welcome to send their **resumes, transcripts, published papers** and other relevant materials to Prof. Chen’s email: **jhc@ust.hk**. _Please indicate the application position in the subject of email_.

 <br>